Put the mockers on

 "They'll ave to race without me to-morrow.
 I've got a mocker hung on me."

-It seems very likely that that was an English version of the earlier put the mock on.
+It seems very likely that that was a variant of the earlier put the mock on.

 It didn't get a very long run in popular use.
 The phrase is now sounding rather dated and the 21st century use of it is limited.